NICE guideline 8: Managing resectable (operable) and borderline resectable pancreatic cancer

 Treatment before surgery (neoadjuvant treatment)

-8.1 If you have borderline resectable pancreatic cancer, chemotherapy before surgery should only be considered as part of a clinical trial.
+8.1 If you have borderline resectable pancreatic cancer, chemotherapy before surgery should be considered as part of a clinical trial.

 Surgery